 The NIM (National Implementation Modality) procurement is a separate and distinct activity at the heart of the operations of UNDP’s projects.
 In line with its fiduciary duties to donors and its overall commitment to transparency in international aid, UNDP reports all program expenditures through its transparency portal (open.undp.org).
 Consequently, UNDP procurement volume includes total values for NIM, where UNDP is directly or indirectly involved in projects with implementing partner.
-The Office of Sourcing and Operations provides comprehensive figures of the volume (see link in footnote).
+The Office of Sourcing and Operations provides comprehensive figures of the volume.
 The figure below shows the NIM values from 2013-2019.

 When governments want to use their own procedures, UNDP assessments provide a way for country offices to determine their adequacy, identify potential gaps, and select specific procurement, human resources or financial modalities that will ensure transparency and strengthen capacities.
 Procurement arrangements assign roles and responsibilities to governments and UNDP country offices under full national implementation, with a deeper level of operational involvement where UNDP is the responsible party and provides procurement support.
 Under the NIM modality, the organization undertakes responsibilities in multiple ways throughout the procurement cycle: manage payments to suppliers through its ERP system; support governments in developing specifications and sourcing strategies; and, upon request, substantial operational involvement from UNDP.